fairmiracle/Floppy/readme.md

 python chat.py
 ```

-and then speak out the wake-up words.
+and then speak out the wake-up words: Hello, Floppy!

 Have fun.